Table of Contents

 Although perhaps not as glamorous as the later movie of the same name, the intensity, quality, and value of the real Top Gun school far exceeded that of the movie.

 Every day started very early with classroom study of a variety of lessons. . . from Soviet history to public speaking, in addition to cutting edge, "loose deuce" fighter tactics.
 Then at least one, if not two flights followed, flying against the best fighter pilots in the world at that time.
 Thoroughly tired and drained after the debriefs, more classroom work or study followed.
 Then it was home after dark for more study until late at night.
 Then the next morning, the same routine commenced once again.

 Even though I lived with three other fighter pilots in a surprising, cheaply rented "snake ranch" mansion with a beautiful ocean view atop Mt.
 Soledad in La Jolla, I had no time to enjoy it.
 Nor was there any time for the inviting social life that my roommates were enjoying.
 But I didn't mind.
 There was no other place I wanted to be, nor anything I wanted more to do than to be a student at the best school ever - the Navy Fighter Weapons School!

 MiG-19s = Almost a Friendly Fire Incident

-Additionally, the History Channel has an excellent recent video re-creation of Bart's and other fellow Midway pilots' dogfights over North Vietnam during our 1972 cruise.
+Additionally, the History Channel has an excellent recent video re-creation [ start at the 10:00 minute mark ] of Bart's and other fellow Midway pilots' dogfights over North Vietnam during our 1972 cruise.